-C&AG has the right to access the data maintained by the audited entity and it applies to "all data, information and documents, including electronic data and access to information systems of the auditable entity, as may be required and asked for by Audit.
-Audit's access includes complete and timely access to confidential and sensitive data, information or documents, handling of which will be governed by Regulation 20 (Regulations on Audit & Accounts Ch 4.1).
+While auditing, the team has the right to access the data maintained by the audited entity in fiduciary capacity.
+Audit's access includes "all data, information and documents, including electronic data and access to information systems of the auditable entity, as may be required and asked for by Audit.
+Audit's access includes complete and timely access to confidential and sensitive data, information or documents, handling of which will be governed by Regulation 20."
+(Regulations on Audit & Accounts 2020, Ch 4.1).

-The nature of citizens' data included data on Income, social security, health, census, employment, crime etc which are collated and analyzed by CAG auditors using data analytic tools.
-C&AG holds these data in a fiduciary capacity and the Guidelines on Data Analytics 2017 underlines the importance of maintaining security of such data.
+The nature of citizens' data included data on income, social security, health, census, employment, crime etc which are collated and analyzed by CAG auditors using data analytic tools.
+The audit team holds these data in a fiduciary capacity and the Guidelines on Data Analytics 2017 underlines the importance of maintaining security of such data.
 The Guidelines include, (i) safe custody of all data (2) confidentiality of data (3) limit on the number of persons who can access the raw data (4) unauthorized disclosure by auditors etc. (Guidelines on Data Analytics 2017, Para 2.15 -2.18).

-C&AG auditors have the obligation to maintain confidentiality of information and protection of personally identifiable/sensitive information acquired during audit (Regulation 20).
-C&AG auditors collect certain privileged or confidential information or Personally Identifiable Information (PII), prohibited from general disclosure by law is obtained in course of an audit.
-Auditors are required to maintain confidentiality of that information and ensure that any audit products do not become a means of compromising such privilege or confidentiality of the information (Regulation 20(2)).
+The auditors have the obligation to maintain confidentiality of information and protection of identifiable/sensitive personally information acquired during audit (Regulation 20).
+If certain privileged or confidential information Identifiable or Personally Information (PII) prohibited from general disclosure by law is obtained in course of an audit, then the Auditors are required to maintain confidentiality of that information and ensure that any audit products do not become a means of compromising such privilege or confidentiality of the information (Regulation 20(2)).

-The OIOS (One IAAD One System), the audit platform by SAI envisages interfacing with the IT systems of the audited entities.
-This will make access and collection on entity data very easy.
+The OIOS (One IAAD One System), the audit platform by SAI makes access and collection of entity data easy.
 There needs to be sufficient controls on the nature of data accessed by audit and custody of data.
-Adequate information security systems are to be in place in the OIOs also to guard against unauthorized access, corruption and data loss.
+Adequate information security systems are crucial in the OIOS to safeguard against unauthorized access, corruption and data loss.
 SAI is giving due care and diligence on the security issues connected with OIOS.